Classroom Curriculum.

 Software used: Adobe Photoshop

-Students learned how to choose images that relate to their event and group texts within or around those images.
-They learned how to choose their color scheme and incorporate it using the Color Overlay tool.
+Students learned how to select images that relate to their event, group text within or around those images, and choose and apply a color scheme using the Color Overlay tool.

 Grade 6 & 7